 Great for the Skin, Hair, and Nails

 Biotin is one of the supplements that is often used in cosmetic products for skin, hair, and nails.
-Animal food, like nuts, eggs, and meat, is rich in natural biotin that can improve the condition of your skin, hair and nails based on ingested nutrients.
+Food, like nuts, eggs, and other, is rich in natural biotin that can improve the condition of your skin, hair and nails based on ingested nutrients.
 The reason Biotin works so well is that on the micro-plane, it facilitates the transport of oxygen to the affected areas of your body, like the follices of the hair and the scalp of the head.
 Another way Biotin may help is because your body can use this vitamin to produce the types of protein that are being converted to keratin.

 Deficiency of Biotin is not so frequent, but it may show as hair thinning, dry brittle nails, and dry skin.
 Biotin can protect your skin from infection, acne, and dryness.